-The two largest UK tour operators, Thomson and Thomas Cook also have an extensive charter schedule to both beach and ski destinations.
+The two largest UK tour operators, TUI and Thomas Cook also have an extensive charter schedule to both beach and ski destinations.
 Spain and its islands of the Balearics are well served through the summer months with the Canaries having flights year round.
 Greece, Turkey and Cyprus are also served alongside Malta and the Black sea resorts of Bulgaria, while winter ski charters operate to France and Switzerland between Christmas and March.

 Occasional charters also link Cardiff to long-haul destinations in the Caribbean and Orlando in Florida.

 There are plenty of ways to reach the centre of Cardiff from the airport…